simplykurt/chef-nagios/README.md

 Installs the Nagios server from packages.
 Default for Debian / Ubuntu systems.

 ### server\_source
 Installs the Nagios server from source.
-Default for Red Hat / Fedora based systems as native packages for Nagios are not available in the default repositories.
+Defaults for Red Hat / Fedora based systems, as native packages for Nagios, are not available in the default repositories.

 ### pagerduty
 Installs and configures pagerduty plugin for Nagios.
 You need to set a `node['nagios']['pagerduty']['key']` attribute on your server for this to work.
 This can be set through environments so that you can use different API keys for servers in production vs staging for instance.

-This recipe was written based on the [Nagios Integration Guide](http://www.pagerduty.com/docs/guides/nagios-integration-guide) from PagerDuty which explains how to get an API key for your Nagios server.
+This recipe was written based on the [Nagios Integration Guide](http://www.pagerduty.com/docs/guides/nagios-integration-guide) from PagerDuty, which explains how to get an API key for your Nagios server.

 Data Bags